bence899/A-Search-Algorithm/README.md

 # A-Search-Algorithm
-Side project, implementing the A* Search Algorithm using python
+Side project, implementing the A* Search Algorithm using python.